Fiaojeda/speech-to-text-tools/README.md

-# speech-to-text-tools
+# Speech-to-text-tools

-## TXT to Word Converter
+## `TXT` to `DOCX` Converter

-This Python script converts a plain text file (.txt) into a Microsoft Word document (.docx).
+This Python script converts a text file (.txt) into a Microsoft Word document (.docx).
 It ensures that the content from the text file is transferred as a single paragraph in the Word document, maintaining encoding compatibility for special characters.

 ### How It Works